EpicCash/documentation/docs/wallet/cli.md

     Receiver should share the URL address (IP or domain) pointing to his listener and make sure it is reachable for the sender, i.e. port (by default `3415`) is open and firewall rule created.

-    Transaction will be successfully finished if and only if when both parties are online during the process which should take no longer than few seconds.
+    Transaction will be successfully finished if and only if both parties are online during the process which should take no longer than few seconds.
 Failed transaction can be cancelled by sender to unlock locked funds.

     ```